numoonchld/numoonchld.github.io/_drafts/internet-quotes.md

 <hr>

+Rants:

 "Hindsight is 20-20, but it doesn't win fights"

 "A loose cannon eventually points at your way" (unless you're the loose cannon)

+"80% of all people are caused by accidents"

+"80% of all accidents are caused by people"